-The opening shot follows Genesis walking in the middle of the street, obstructing traffic and seemingly inhabiting his own mind as he pays little heed to the world around him.
+The opening shot follows Genesis as he walks down the middle of the street, obstructing traffic inhabit and inhabiting a world seemingly within his own mind, as he pays little attention to the world around him.
 Curtis’ performance in these moments feel reminiscent of Geoffrey Rush in 1996’s Shine (dir.
-Scott Hicks), as he prattles endlessly to little substance, he also displays a remarkable comprehension of memory and strategy when he encounters a used chess set and rearranges the pieces to enact a flawless match-up.
-The scene upthrusts the mystique of the character when we see him as a healthily curious child, learning chess for the first time from his brother.
-These crucial moments help establish the three biggest challenges in Genesis’ life: chess, his mental illness and his brother, Ariki.
+Scott Hicks), as he prattles endlessly (making little sense), he also displays a remarkable comprehension of memory and strategy when he encounters a used chess set.
+He rearranges the pieces to enact a flawless match-up.
+His mystique is quietly interrupted when the film cuts to him as a healthily curious child, learning chess for the first time from his older brother.
+These crucial opening moments help establish the three biggest challenges in Genesis’ life: chess, his mental illness and his brother, Ariki.

-As we follow Genesis into the home of Ariki, we quickly meet his son Mana, who is confrontational and imposes a false sense of ruggedness, perhaps to appease the gang he’s to be inaugurated into.
-A sensible conclusion as the gang’s leader, a rotund beast of man, constantly tests the young man’s forbearance through harsh physical abuse.
-Genesis sees through his nephew’s “tough-guy” façade, but is confronted with a conundrum when it’s heavily implied that Ariki may be turning a blind eye to the abuse as a way to harden his son for when the day comes when he integrates into his world.
-The scars run deep between the three kin, and while Ariki and Mana seem to be spiralling further into their troubles, Genesis finds an inspired solution, when he offers to coach a local community of kids to play chess.
+As we follow Genesis into the home of his brother, we quickly meet his son Mana, a confrontational teenager who imposes a false sense of ruggedness to appease the gang that both he and his father have attached themselves to.
+The gang’s leader, a rotund beast of man, constantly tests the young man’s forbearance through harsh physical abuse.
+Genesis, on the other hand, sees through his nephew’s “tough-guy” façade, and soon finds himself confronted with a moral conundrum, once it’s implied that his brother may be turning a blind eye to the abuse inflicted on Mana.
+The scars run deep between the three family member, and while Ariki and Mana seem to be spiraling further into their troubles, Genesis finds an inspired solution when he offers to coach a local community of kids to play chess.

 Every familiar beat in the film is almost a welcomed sight; for every cliché or trope this film possesses, we’re being reminded every culture has a story to tell and sometimes they’re not much different than ours.
-However, The Dark Horse can also be unflinchingly unpredictable as well, particularly when Genesis finds himself at odds with his brother, and the need to “save” his nephew becomes more and more desperate.
-This culminates to an incredible climactic sequence of which I will spare the details, but contain crucial moments of heartrending patience, lit only by a fierce firelight and anchored by damaged souls.
-The film doesn’t hold back.
+However, The Dark Horse can also be brutally riveting, particularly when Genesis comes at odds with his brother, and the need to “save” his nephew eventuates into something more complicatedly dramatic.
+This culminates to an emotionally moody and raw climactic sequence, of which I will spare the details, but contain crucial moments of heartrending patience, lit only by a fierce firelight and anchored by the film’s damaged souls.

-It should go without saying that Cliff Curtis is a madcap powerhouse, managing to portray his character with understated dignity and scene-stealing distastefulness.
-He manages to manipulate every tick and idiosyncratic gesture that characterizes Genesis from being endearing to something frighteningly unpleasant.
-This kind of talent is no surprise, Curtis happens to be one of the most underrated character actors of the last decade with performances ranging from Training Day, where he played a Sureño gangster, to Sunshine where he plays an astronautic doctor and scientist.
-No doubt he gives a performance that will go down as one of the year’s best and for himself, a role of a lifetime.
+It should go without saying that Cliff Curtis is a madcap powerhouse, managing to portray his character with understated dignity and uninhibited wildness.
+He manages to manipulate every tick and idiosyncratic gesture characterizing Genesis from something cutesy and likable, to unstable and dangerous.
+His talent comes as no surprise, Curtis is one of the most underrated character actors of the last decade; with performances ranging from Training Day, where he played a Sureño gangster, to Sunshine an astronautic doctor and scientist, he’s not only gregarious and reliable, but graciously diverse.

-Is The Dark Horse a perfect film?
-Probably not.
-Sometimes there are flagrantly irritating jump cuts and the use of a hand-held camera muzzles its actors’ physical subtleties.
-These however, are insignificant against what makes The Dark Horse a great film; the key details that appreciate culture are emphasized, and it’s brutally honest in its depiction of mental illness and impoverished society.
-James Napier Robertson never allows his film to devolve into another ghetto success story or turn the film into a cinematic shrine to Genesis, whose true life story is inspiring.
-It’s correct to assume that just because a true story is great doesn’t mean it’ll make for a great film, but The Dark Horse understands that it requires more than simple narrative tricks and interesting factoids to make its “true story” stand out as a great film.
+Minus the unpolished and overly-raw style (rife with flagrantly irritating jump cuts and the use of a hand-held camera, muzzling the actors’ physical subtleties), The Dark Horse is singular and crisp.
+James Napier Robertson never allows his film to devolve into another cliched “ghetto” success story or make the film into a shrine to Genesis — whose accomplishments and failures came in equal parts.
+The Dark Horse understands that it requires more than simple narrative tricks and interesting factoids to make its “true story” stand out as a great film.